Updated January 12, 2021

-You’re familiar with the part in your annual physical when your doctor to listens to the steady thrum of your heartbeat through a stethoscope.
-Your doctor is making sure your heart’s beats per minute, or BPM, is within a normal range,
+You’re familiar with the part in your annual physical when your doctor listens to the steady thrum of your heartbeat through a stethoscope.
+Your doctor is making sure your heart’s beats per minute, or BPM, is within a normal range.

 Your pulse tells a lot about what’s going on behind the scenes in your body and heart.
 A change in pulse can indicate a heart murmur or heart disease.
 If you have a heart murmur, your doctor may notice an extra sound as blood flows through your body.